jpatterson933/canvas_practice/README.md

-# canvas_practice
+# Canvas API
-A repository where my various canvas projects will live.
+> The Canvas API provides a means for drawing graphics via JavaScript and HTML canvas element.
+To learn more check out the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) at mdn web docs.
 #
-#
-# Canvas Element Title
+# Name of Canvas Element
-## Quick Description of element
+## Quick Description of canvas element
-Further description to be added later.
+Further description and deeper explanation of canvas element here.
 #
 #
 # animateToMouse